 A letter from our Founder:

-I had already planned to rebrand from Vampyre Cosmetics.
+I had already planned to rebrand from Vampyre Cosmetics once I became the sole owner of the company again, due to the lawsuit that never happened.
 We had received pushback from major retailers and certain licensors due to the niche and gothic nature of the name.
 I started the process of introducing the new name early this year so that it would hopefully be a seamless transition once the lawsuit was completed.
 Right before the lawsuit was filed, Karen gained access to the company’s financial institutions and stole more money, locked us out of the company paypal and disputed legitimate charges with our manufacturers.
 We did everything we could to fight this in order to protect the company’s assets and make sure that we could continue operating.
 Unfortunately, the nature of the legal process, the costs involved, and the extensive theft by our former partner caused further delays over the summer.
-Realizing the urgency, I made the decision to form an entirely new entity with all new licensing agreements and contracts so that there was full separation, to prevent further legal interference and to ensure that the pre- orders could be filled and our customers supported.
+Following the advice of our legal team, I had already made the decision to form an entirely new entity with all new licensing agreements and contracts so that there was full separation, to prevent further legal interference and to ensure that the pre- orders could be filled and our customers supported.
 While this journey has been fraught with challenges, it has also been a testament to resilience and community support.
-Unfortunately, Karen also dragged the second company I founded in attempt to protect our customers from the fallout of her actions into the lawsuit as well which has further delayed fixing things.
-The licensing deals that we lost with Vampyre Cosmetics include Space Invaders, Oregon Trail, Winchester Mystery House & The Craft (which was unreleased and Sony told us we can probably get it again later with the new company).
-Any other licensing deals and the products launched under them will be moving via contract transfer to our new venture in order to ensure that our customers can still get the products they wanted.
+Unfortunately, Karen also dragged the second company I had founded in attempt to protect our customers from the fallout of her actions into the lawsuit as well leaving us with no further recourse.
+The only licensing deals that wouldn't have transitioned with Vampyre Cosmetics include Space Invaders, Oregon Trail, Winchester Mystery House & The Craft (which was unreleased and unannounced).
+Any other licensing deals and the products launched under them would have launched via contract transfer to our new venture in order to ensure that our customers could still get the products they wanted.

 This is not the first time I’ve had to start over and rebuild from scratch.
-This time it’s not quite from scratch because I still have the support of the licensing relationships I’ve built (including Disney & others)and we have received so many supportive messages from our wonderful customers and fellow fans in the past few months.
+This time it’s not quite from scratch because I still have the support of some of the licensing relationships I’ve built and we have received so many supportive messages from our wonderful customers and fellow fans in the past few months.
 I’ve been in this business for over 13 years.
 My first cosmetics company was Belladonna’s Cupboard or Belladonna’s Cosmetics and when it shut down due to manufacturing and other issues, I chose to personally continue offering refunds and replacing products that didn’t get shipped out until June 1st, 2023 over 4 years after closing down.
 I couldn’t live with myself If I didn’t take it upon myself to make sure that all of our customers were taken care of, so I did that out of my own pocket even though it took me a little while and I wasn’t able to start sending out refunds and products until 2020 during the pandemic.
 I took the lessons I learned from that first handmade business and used them to build Vampyre Cosmetics into a better company.
-I believe that we can do the same thing again but we need your help.
-The full and total legal separation was necessary but it also means we are starting over financially as a company.
-We’ve been told by our advisors that we have a good shot at getting Venture Capital funding since we are now a startup, but we’ve also been told this can take 12-18 months.
-We need funds now to keep going and to be able to finish filling these orders for our customers and maintain the relationships we’ve built with our vendors and contractors. (you can also donate to Vampyre Cosmetics former lead designer, Batty here who is also struggling since all of this happened)
+I believe that we can do the same thing again but it may take much longer and it will definitely require more help.
+We were told by our advisors that we had a good shot at getting Venture Capital funding since we were going to be a startup, but we were also told this could take 12-18 months.
+We needed funds months ago to keep going and to be able to finish filling these orders for our customers and maintain the relationships we’ve built with our vendors and contractors and have since had to cease operations entirely under both entities (you can also donate to Vampyre Cosmetics former lead designer, Batty here who is also struggling since all of this happened)